IChung14/greedy_goose/README.md

 ## Wiki

-The [wiki](https://github.com/IChung14/greedy_goose/wiki) contains the usage of application along with descriptions about general development process.
+The [wiki](https://github.com/IChung14/greedy_goose/wiki) contains the usage of application along with project development report.